Vista Social

 Now that your client’s Instagram data is safe and secure, you can proceed with the account’s deactivation.

-Step 2: Click ‘More’ in the bottom-left corner.
+Step 2: Click ‘Personal details’ in the pop-up menu.

-Temporarily deactivate your account via the Instagram app
+You can also deactivate your client’s account via the Instagram mobile app

 Brought to you by Try Vista Social for Free